Product portfolio

 The storage and transportation of hydrogen is one of the biggest challenges for its widespread use.
 Hydrogen has a very low energy density per volume, which means that it must be stored either under high pressure (e.g. in pressurized tanks) or at extremely low temperatures (as liquefied hydrogen).

-There are also methods of chemical storage, such as the binding of hydrogen to liquid organic carriers (LOHC) or ammonia, which facilitate transportation.
+There are also methods for the chemical storage of hydrogen, such as the binding of hydrogen to liquid organic carriers (LOHC) or ammonia, which facilitate transportation.

 Fuel cells are one way of recovering the stored energy of hydrogen.
 They convert hydrogen and oxygen into water, generating electricity that can be used for vehicles or stationary energy sources.